kaliiiiiiiiii/dev-unattend-generator/README.md

 ```

 Output:
-- `out/bin/` - folder containing the executable `Generate.exe` and other required files.
+- `out/bin/` - folder containing the executable `WinDevGen.exe` and other required files.

 ##### Running
 Dependencies: